Pledges And Targets

 Paris Agreement targets

-On 3 September 2016, China ratified the Paris Agreement and submitted its NDC to the UNFCCC, which includes a number of elements:
+On 3 September 2016, China ratified the Paris Agreement and submitted its NDC to the UNFCCC, which includes several elements:

 - Peak CO2 emissions by 2030, or earlier if possible;